offbynull/learn/Bioinformatics/input/input.md

 | T |   0.233   | **0.333** |   0.233   |   0.233   |   0.233   |   0.233   |
 | G |   0.233   |   0.233   |   0.233   |   0.233   |   0.233   |   0.233   |

-Such a profile would lead to a better scoring motif matrix where that better scoring motif matrix contains the other members of the motif.
+Such a profile would lead to a better scoring motif matrix where that better scoring motif matrix contains the other member_MOTIFs of the motif.

 In practice, this algorithm may trip up on real-world data.
 Real-world sequences don't actually contain random noise.
-The hope is that the only k-mers that are highly similar to each other in the sequences are members of the motif.
+The hope is that the only k-mers that are highly similar to each other in the sequences are member_MOTIFs of the motif.
 It's possible that the sequences contain other sets of k-mers that are similar to each other but vastly different than the motif members.
 In such cases, even if a motif member were to be selected when creating the initial motif matrix, the algorithm may converge to a motif matrix that isn't for the motif.

 This is a monte carlo algorithm.
 It uses randomness to deliver an approximate solution.
 While this may not lead to the globally optimal motif matrix, it's fast and as such can be run multiple times.
 The run with the best motif matrix will likely be a good enough solution (it captures most of the motif members, or parts of the motif members if k was too small, or etc..).